MohammadSabbagh/devprotection/src/assets/data/philosophy.md

 ## Project Management and Execution

-- Create detailed schedule and resources to meet client’s project objectives.
+- Create detailed schedules and resources to meet client’s project objectives.
 - Communicate clearly with all project stakeholders.
 - Track project progress, highlight and alleviate deviations.
 - Complete and commission the project in a timely manner.